Bhutan Visitor Guide

 Health & Personal Fitness Requirements:

-Whilst Bhutan is a relatively safe country to visit, and there are currently no mandatory health requirements, public health facilities are basic in some regions.
-Please note there is a rabies risk in the entire south Asian region and ideally you should seek professional health advice at least 8 weeks prior to your departure.
+Whilst Bhutan is a relatively safe country to visit, There are no mandatory vaccinations to enter Bhutan, however, please note public health facilities are basic in some regions.
+There is a low-level rabies risk in the entire south Asia region plus there is a malaria risk in some regions.
+It is your duty to seek professional health advice (from either your GP or nearest travel medicine vaccination centre) at least 8 weeks prior to your departure.
+We also encourage all travellers to ensure that their hepatitis & tetanus vaccinations are kept up to date at all times.

 Your nearest Travellers Medical Alliance Clinic in Australia can be contacted by telephoning: 1300 421 142.